Antidepressant Drugs Overview

 - Increased depression

-How to Safely Stop Using Antidepressant MedicationsTo reduce the possibility of antidepressant withdrawal, you should consult your doctor for guidance on how to safely discontinue use.
+How to Safely Stop Using Antidepressant MedicationsTo reduce the possibility of antidepressant drug withdrawal, you should consult your doctor for guidance on how to safely discontinue use.
 Your doctor may recommend gradually reducing the dosage over a period of several weeks to allow the body to slowly adapt without it.
 Other medications may be prescribed on a short-term basis to alleviate withdrawal symptoms.

 Getting Help: Treatment For Antidepressant Abuse Or Addiction